NikitaArya17/molecular-docking/README.md

 The coordinates of the 3D molecular structure of aspirin was downloaded from the PubChem database in the SDF (Structured Data File) format.
 This is a file format that stores information about the positions of each individual atom in a molecule.
 The ChimeraX software was then used to convert this file to a PDB (Protein Data Bank) file.
 Both of these files were then converted to the PDBQT (Protein Data Bank, Partial Charge (Q), & Atom Type (T)) format.
 This format stores information about the partial charges on the atoms that make up the molecule.

 These files have been stored in the 'intermediate_files' folder.

+A text file containing commands has been stored in the 'required_commands' folder.
+These commands are entered in the Windows Command Prompt.
+Cygwin provides functionality similar to a Linux distribution on a computer that runs Windows.